seosgithub/flok/docs/services/vm.md

 ###Datatypes & Structures (Opaque, do not directly modify)
   * `vm_cache` - The main area for storing the cache.
 Stored in `vm_cache[ns][key]`.
 Contains all namespaces by default with blank hashes.
   * `vm_dirty` - Pages recently written to cache go on the dirty list so that they may be written when the pageout handler runs.
 Dictionary contains map for `vm_dirty[ns][page._id] => page` for all dirty pages.
 Pages are removed from the dictionary when they are written in the pageout.
 Contains all namespaces by default with blank hashes.
+  * `vm_evict` - Pages that need to be deleted from disk. `vm_evict[ns][page._id] => true`.
+These pages are reaped during pageout.
+If the vm_evict has a page in it, but the page exists in vm_cache, then the page was added after the eviction request and should no longer be deleted
   * `vm_notify_map` - The dictionary used to lookup what controllers need to be notified about changes.
 Stored in `vm_notify_map[ns][id]` which yields an array of controller base pointers.
   * `vm_bp_to_nmap` - A dictionary that maps a `bp` key (usually from a controller) to a dictionary.
 This dictionary contains a mapping of `bp => ns => id` to an array that contains `[node, index]` where `node` is a reference to `vm_notify_map[ns][id]`.
 This inverted map must (a) provide a way for `unwatch` to quickly remove entries from itself and (b) provide a way for all entries in `vm_notify_map` to be removed when something (usually a controller) disconrnects. must support `unwatch` removal which we only receive the `bp`, `ns`, and `key`.